akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 This protocol _just works_ because it's boring.
 It works with human-readable JSON and optimized binary encodings.
 It works with cURL and `requests`.
 It works with `fetch` and browsers' built-in debuggers.
 It works with `URLSession` and Charles Proxy.
-It works with Rails, Django, Laravel, and Express.
+It works with Rails, Django, FastAPI, Laravel, and Express.
 It works with CDNs and browser caches.
 It works with standard penetration testing toolkits.

 I can't imagine Google embracing a protocol that's so different from today's gRPC, especially if it requires HTTP/1.1 support, but you can try it _today_: